renlulu/ParseProject/Valkyrie/project.md

 ---
+name: Valkyrie
-name: Valkyriedescription: A specialized alternative asset management firm at the intersection of traditional finance and the emerging cryptocurrency sector.
+description: A specialized alternative asset management firm at the intersection of traditional finance and the emerging cryptocurrency sector.
 logo:
 categories: NA
 status: NA